ShogoTKYM/RforNIRS/README.md

 #Overview

-They are programs for processing NIRS data.
+These are programs for processing NIRS data.

 #Discription

-AUC.R
+AucAf.R and AucPf.R
-is to calculate AUC.
+These are to calculate AUC.
+AucAf.R is for aroma first data.
+AUCPf.R is for pain first data.

 Wiltest.R
-is to conduct paired Wilcoxon signed-rank test.
+This is to conduct paired Wilcoxon signed-rank test.

 Spr.R
-to calculate paired Spearman's rank correlation coefficient.
+This is to calculate paired Spearman's rank correlation coefficient.